Winter in Korea! What to do and what to expect

 There are some New Year’s Eve events in Korea.
 Times Square (타임스퀘어) in Yeongdeungpo (영등포) has an outside party every year, and there are fireworks at the Lotte World Tower (롯데월드타워) in Jamsil (잠실).
 January 1st is also a statutory holiday, with many places closed.

-Korea in winter is a magical time of year to see this country.
 For more information about life in Korea, keep following our Go!
 Go!
-Hanguk blog.
+Hanguk blog and our TikTok account.

 Share this article